 A gate closed off the muddy road and stream crossing just past The Memorial Campground area too.
 Most likely the road will be reopened during the drier summer months to gain access to more camping.

 Traveling on a military base

 Strict warning signs are posted for no public use off the roads due to live fire and military use along Mission Creek Road.
-Civilians are subject to providing valid identification (like your driver’s license), proof of insurance, and search of your vehicle while anywhere on base.
+Civilians are subject to provide valid identification (like your driver’s license), proof of insurance, and search of your vehicle while anywhere on base.

-At one point we were guided through a barricade area by a soldier with a nice smile, serving from Virginia.
+At one point we were guided through a barricaded area by a soldier with a nice smile, serving from Virginia.
 We thanked him for his service to our country.
 My husband worked at Ft.
 Hunter Liggett as a civilian for 12 years and enjoyed his time there.

 Despite the many campgrounds that are closed off due to heavy rain, there are lots of options for dispersed camping.
 The green meadows dotted with graceful, ancient oak trees, offer a camper’s paradise in areas marked by short white numbered 4×4 post markers.
 Check out my photo gallery below, for pictures of these markers and their corresponding camp areas.